-The Executive Director shall have responsibility for personnel matters.
+The Executive Director shall have responsibility for personnel matters with the assistance of the Human Resources Department.
 If a staff member has been dismissed, placed on probation, subjected to some form of disciplinary action, or is dissatisfied with any aspect of employment, he/she has the right to redress through these complaint procedures.
-Violations of the Consortium's EEO, Anti-Harassment or Anti-Retaliation Policies should be reported under the procedure provided in Chapter 2.4.
+Violations of the Consortium's EEO, Anti-Harassment or Anti-Retaliation Policies should be reported under the procedure provided in Policy 2.4.
 All other unresolved work-related issues, including any suspected whistleblower concerns, should be addressed through the following steps:

-- Step 1: Talk To Your Supervisor: First, discuss your concern with your supervisor, who, in most cases, will be able to resolve the situation. - Step 2: Communicate Your Concerns to the Business Manager: If the first step does not result in satisfactory resolution (or you are uncomfortable addressing your concerns with your supervisor), bring your concern to the attention of the Business Manager in writing within ten (10) calendar days of the date your concern arose.
-You may, but are not required to, use the Consortium's Employee Complaint Form that is available at the end of this Handbook.
-The Business Manager or designee will review the matter and, if necessary, meet with involved parties to address the concern. - Step 3: Communicate Your Concerns to the Executive Director: If the first and second steps do not result in satisfactory resolution (or you are uncomfortable addressing your concerns with your supervisor and the Business Manager), bring your concern to the Executive Director in writing within twenty (20) calendar days of the date your concern arose.
-The Executive Director will review the matter and, if necessary, meet with involved parties to address the concern.
+- Step 1: Talk To Your Supervisor: First, discuss your concern with your supervisor, who, in most cases, will be able to resolve the situation. - Step 2: Communicate Your Concerns to the Human Resources Department: If the first step does not result in satisfactory resolution (or you are uncomfortable addressing your concerns with your supervisor), bring your concern to the attention of the Human Resources Department in writing within ten (10) calendar days of the date your concern arose.
+You may, but are not required to, use the Consortium's Employee Reporting Form that is available at the end of this Handbook.
+The Human Resources Department will review the matter and, if necessary, meet with involved parties to address the concern. - Step 3: Communicate Your Concerns to the Executive Director: If the first and second steps do not result in satisfactory resolution (or you are uncomfortable addressing your concerns with your supervisor and the Human Resources Department), bring your concern to the Executive Director in writing within twenty (20) calendar days of the date your concern arose.
+The Executive Director or designee will review the matter and, if necessary, meet with involved parties to address the concern.
 If your concern is about the Executive Director then you should bring your concern to the President of the Board of Directors at this step.